Skip to main content

 Sanctions Permits

-The Minister for Foreign Affairs may grant a sanctions permit to allow an activity that would otherwise be prohibited under The Taliban sanctions regime provided the activity meets specific criteria.
+The Minister for Foreign Affairs may grant a sanctions permit to allow an activity that would otherwise be prohibited under the Taliban sanctions regime provided the activity meets specific criteria.

 The table below provides a general guide to relevant criteria.
 You should get your own legal advice if you think your proposed activity is affected by sanctions and may meet the criteria for a permit.
 Go to Sanctions Permits for information on permits, including how to apply.